 This exposure will lead to a number of short and long-term effects, which include:

-Most of us are familiar with the sore red skin that you experience after spending too much time in the sun.
+Most of us are familiar with the sore red skin that we experience after spending too much time in the sun.

-It has the short-term effect of experiencing a sore red skin, and the possible peeling of the upper layer of the skin at a later stage.
-Long-term effects are more severe, which include anything from sunspots, premature skin aging, and finally, different types of skin cancer.
+It has the short-term effect of experiencing sore red skin and the possible peeling of the upper layer of the skin at a later stage.
+Long-term effects are more severe, which include anything from sunspots, premature skin aging, and, finally, different types of skin cancer.

 Premature Skin Aging & Skin Damage

 One of the delayed impacts of long periods of UV exposure is premature skin again.
-An adult with this condition has a skin that shows wrinkles, that also became thick and leathery.
+An adult with this condition has skin that shows wrinkles that also became thick and leathery.
 These symptoms can show up surprisingly early in an adult's life.